-Once you’ve successfully signed in to your Github account, you’ll be taken to the organization selection page where you can choose the Github organization you’d like to connect to Hubstaff.
-Once you’ve chosen the correct organization, click “Next.”
+Once you’ve successfully signed in to your GitHub account, you’ll be taken to the organization selection page where you can choose the GitHub organization, you’d like to connect to Hubstaff.
+Once you’ve chosen the correct organization, click Next.

 Each user added to the integration will receive a confirmation email with a link to authenticate their account.
 They can also authenticate via the message in the notification center (the Bell icon in the top bar).

 Click on the Connect button to sign-in to your GitHub account.

 To track time to the integrated task, open your Hubstaff app, then click the project name.
 The issues should appear on the right-hand side of the app.
-Click the “Play” button next to an issue name to begin tracking time to them.
+Click the Play button next to an issue name to begin tracking time to them.

 After connecting your repositories/projects and users, your users will be able to track time on their assigned issues from the Hubstaff app.
 When they are closed, the time spent working on them will be sent back to GitHub and posted in a comment on the issue.

 Tasks might not sync right away.
 It can take approximately 5 minutes after linking your team.
-Also, please keep in mind that each time you add a new project or user to your project management tool, the integration needs be refreshed in Hubstaff for those changes to take effect, then link those accordingly.
+Also, please keep in mind that each time you add a new project or user to your project management tool, the integration needs to be refreshed in Hubstaff for those changes to take effect, then link those accordingly.

-Currently, when you add a new project in the project management third-party provider, you need to access the integrations page in Hubstaff > refresh the projects list > link the new project > assign team members to the Hubstaff project that’s linked to the newly added project.
+Currently, when you add a new project to the project management third-party provider, you need to access the integrations page in Hubstaff > refresh the projects list > link the new project > assign team members to the Hubstaff project that’s linked to the newly added project.

 This integration supports logging time back to the integration as comments.
 To learn more, click here.

-Tasks can be completed outside of Hubstaff in the project management tool to have the time synced as well.
+Tasks can be completed outside Hubstaff in the project management tool to have the time synced as well.

-Tasks synchronized with an integration will remain in Hubstaff as a simple task if the integration is deleted.
+Tasks synchronized with integration will remain in Hubstaff as a simple task if the integration is deleted.